The United States Dog Agility Association offers three annual tournament series to highlight the

 the right to compete at the world championship event.
 The tournament has grown to include more than fifty qualifying events leading to seven regional and foreign national championship events, and then followed by the world championship event.
 Countries around the world are invited to participate.
-To date, more than a dozen countries from four continents have participated.
+To date, more than twenty countries from six continents have participated.
 Tournament rules for the current year can be found in the Forms and Documents Library.